akashnaren/cse15l-lab-reports/lab3.md

 travel_guides/berlitz2/Canada-History.txt:Economically, the country was closer than ever to the United States.
 The consumer boom accentuated dependency on America’s Canada-based branch-plant manufacturers of cars, radios, TVs, and refrigerators.
 The United States was also Canada’s main customer for raw materials and energy in what was a veritable explosion of industrial achievement.
 North Manitoba nickel and Labrador iron were replacing depleted resources south of the border; huge oil strikes were made near Edmonton, Alberta, in 1947; a uranium reactor started up in Ontario in 1952; and hydro-electric plants mushroomed all across the country.
 The St. Lawrence Seaway was opened in 1959.
 Six years later, drivers could cross the entire continent on the Trans-Canada Highway.
 ```

+What is `grep  -i` doing?:
+When looking for a pattern in a file, the grep -i option is used to ignore case.
+This means that whether the characters in the pattern are uppercase or lowercase, the search will still match patterns.
+When you wish to conduct a search that is not affected by the case of the characters in the file, this option can be helpful.
+A conventional grep command, for instance, would not yield a match if the word "test" appeared in the file while you were looking for it, but it would if you used the -i option.

+Why is `grep  -i` useful?:
+When looking for specific information in a file, this can help to prevent false negative matches and to concentrate on all matches regardless of case.
+When you wish to extract specific data from a file and utilize it for additional processing, such piping the output to another command, the grep -i option can be helpful.
 ---

+This is the end of the lab.

 **Sources**
 1. Link: https://www.geeksforgeeks.org/grep-command-in-unixlinux/